 - Preheat your oven to 375F and move the rack to the top third of the oven.
 Boil a salted pot of water and cook the ziti for 2-3 minutes less than package directions indicate.
 Drain and set aside once it's done.

-- Meanwhile, add the sausage meat and onion to a pot and cook until browned (about 7-10 minutes), stirring occasionally.
+- Meanwhile, add the sausage meat and onion to another pot and cook until browned (about 7-10 minutes), stirring occasionally.

 - Add the garlic, Italian seasoning, and red pepper flakes to the pot and cook for about a minute.